Mhmd32/edu_extraction_ms/src/UPDATES_SUMMARY.md

 ### Question Management
 - ✅ List questions with filters
 - ✅ Get single question by ID
-- ✅ Delete by ID, filters, or all
 - ✅ Pagination support
 - ✅ Subject/class/difficulty filtering